ltrujello/ltrujello.github.io/docs/category_theory/Universal Constructions and Limits/Universal Morphisms.md

 **A:** To define a linear transformation $T: V \to W$, it suffices to specify where we want $T$ to send the basis elements $v_1, \dots, v_n$.
 \end{minipage}
-\end{center}        An illustration of this fact is below.
+\end{center}An illustration of this fact is below.

 <img src="../../../png/category_theory/chapter_3/tikz_code_1_3.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
 \noindent This observation helps us build our first example of universality.